anerv/cycling_data_quality/README.md

 1. **Data processing:** This notebook downloads data from OSM and processes it to the format needed for the analysis.
 If any reference data is provided, it will also be converted to a simplified network format here.

-2. **Intrinsic analysis:** These notebooks evaluates quality of respectively the OSM and reference data in the study area from the perspective of cycling research.
-We look at aspects such as missing tags (OSM only), unconnected components, and network gaps (future editions of the OSM intrinsic analysiswill also look athistory of OSM edits and contributor meta data).
-That the analysis is intrinsic means that we do not compare it with another data set in this step, but only look at properties of the data itself.
+2. **Intrinsic analysis:** These notebooks evaluate quality of the OSM and reference data in the study area, respectively, from the perspective of cycling research.
+This evaluation includes, for example, missing tags (OSM only), disconnected components, or network gaps. *Intrinsic* means that each data set is analyzed for itself without being compared to other data.

-3. **Extrinsic analysis:** The third notebook evolves around a extrinsic comparison of the OSM data with a reference data set.
-The analysis looks at for example differences in network density and structure, and differing connectivity across the study area.
+3. **Extrinsic analysis:** The third notebook evolves around an extrinsic comparison of the OSM data with a reference data set.
+The analysis considers for example differences in network density and structure, and differing connectivity across the study area.

 4. **Feature Matching**.
 The fourth notebook contains functionality for matching corresponding features in the reference and the OSM data.
 This step is more computationally expensive, but gives an excellent overview of different geometries and/or errors of missing or excess data.

-5. **Summary of extrinsinc analysis:** This notebook summarises the findings from notebook 2 & 3 to a final report, that can be used for assessing the data quality of the OSM and, if available, the reference data.
+5. **Summary of extrinsinc analysis:** This notebook summarises the findings from notebooks 2 & 3 to a final report which can be used for assessing the data quality of the OSM and, if available, the reference data.

 ---

 ## How to use the workflow

-The intrinsic and extrinsic notebooks can be run independently, but you must run `load_data.ipynb` first.
+The intrinsic and extrinsic notebooks can be run independently, but `scripts/01_load_data.ipynb` must be run first.

 To get the full summary report, all notebooks must be run.